 You may be tempted to skimp on call center representatives’ onboarding, but it’s not in your best interest or theirs.
 Overall, call center representative onboarding is a worthwhile investment, one that will positively impact your return on investment.

-Here are some of the ways that call center training increases support agent performance:
+Here are some of the ways that real-time call center training increases support agent performance:

 - Makes call center representatives’ performance stronger

 - Identifies their weaknesses early on so you have the chance to offer assistance

 - Ensures that they’re performing consistently with their peers

 - Increases their efficiency and productivity, giving them a sense of accomplishment